Post-2015 Development Agenda

-The Post-2015 Development Agenda was a process from 2012 to 2015 led by the United Nations to define the future global development framework that would succeed the Millennium Development Goals.
-The new framework, starting from 2016 is called Sustainable Development Goals.
+In the United Nations, the Post-2015 Development Agenda was a set of talks and discussions that led to the creation of the 2016 Sustainable Development Goals.
+This replaced the 2015 Millennium Development Goals.

 In January 2013, the 30-member UN General Assembly Open Working Group on Sustainable Development Goals was established to identify specific goals for the SDGs.
 The Open Working Group (OWG) was tasked with preparing a proposal on the SDGs for consideration during the 68th session of the General Assembly, September 2013 – September 2014.
 On 19 July 2014, the OWG forwarded a proposal for the SDGs to the Assembly.
 After 13 sessions, the OWG submitted their proposal of 8 SDGs and 169 targets to the 68th session of the General Assembly in September 2014.
-On 5 December 2014, the UN General Assembly accepted the Secretary General's Synthesis Report, which stated that the agenda for the post-2015 SDG process would be based on the OWG proposals.
+On 5 December 2014, the UN General Assembly accepted the secretary general's Synthesis Report, which stated that the agenda for the post-2015 SDG process would be based on the OWG proposals.